Andrew Scoble: Education and professional life

 Scoble was educated at the City of London School and was called to the Bar at Lincoln's Inn in 1856.

 From 1870 to 1877, he served as the Advocate-General of Bombay, in which capacity he appeared regularly before the Bombay courts and served as an ex-officio member of the Bombay Legislative Council.
 He also served a one-year term as Dean of Law at the University of Bombay in 1871 and was appointed Queen's Counsel in 1876.

 In his capacity as Advocate General, he led the prosecution in a notable state trial of Malhar Rao, Gaekwar Bahadur of Baroda, who was charged with attempting to poison the British Resident, Colonel Robert Phayre.
 The trial, before a special six-member Commission, lasted five weeks and ended in a split decision: the three British members were in favour of conviction, two of the Indian members held the prosecution was not proven, and the third Indian member voted for an acquittal.
 The Government resolved the issue by deposing the Gaekwar in favour of his twelve-year-old nephew, on the basis of alleged misgovernment.

-From 1886 to 1891, Scoble was law member of the Council of the Governor-General of India.
+From 1886 to 1891, Scoble was law member of the Council of the Governor-General of India and was responsible for introduction of the Age of Consent Act, 1891 in the house which eventually paved the way for the age of consent for sexual intercourse for all girls, married or unmarried, to be raised from ten to twelve years in all jurisdictions, its violation subject to criminal prosecution as rape.
 He was made a Companion of the Order of the Star of India in 1889 and the next year elevated to a Knight Companion of the order.